About Dr. Andersen

 Professor Andersen is a health psychologist who specializes in ambulatory psychophysiology research on stress and stress-related mental and physical health issues.
 With more than 15 years of experience working with populations exposed to severe and chronic stress, Professor Andersen’s research program includes three distinct themes:

-Theme 2: Professor Andersen’s federally funded research (e.g., CIHR) continues to customize evidence-based resilience programs for public safety personnel and health care workers exposed to trauma and those who are at risk for post-traumatic stress injuries.
+Theme 1: Professor Andersen is funded by the Canadian Institutes of Health Research (CIHR) to develop develop and refine evidence-based resilience programs for public safety personnel exposed to trauma and those who are at risk for post-traumatic stress injuries.

 Theme 3: Professor Andersen has long been dedicated to addressing health disparities among LGBTQ2S+ persons exposed to discrimination and trauma.
 Her team’s consistent collaborative work in this area insists on a critical shift away from the historical trend of research that pathologize LGBTQ2S+ persons through the use of illness narratives.
 Our recent work in this field revolves instead around the myriad, but often overlooked, factors demonstrating LGBTQ2S+ persons biopsychosocial resilience and thriving in the face of on-going challenges.